 b) To provide educational opportunities and information about healthy living, nutrition, and wellness issues, and to support local sustainable food initiatives;

-c) As determined by the community, the Royal City Farmers Market Association and its membership, to undertake events, projects, and involvements which speak to the furtherance of the purposes stated herein by the Association.
+c) As determined by the community, the New West Farmers Market Association and its membership, to undertake events, projects, and involvements which speak to the furtherance of the purposes stated herein by the Association.

 Part One: Interpretation

 1.1 In these bylaws, unless the context otherwise requires: